Revizor: Testing Black-box CPUs against Speculation Contracts: Evaluation

-\myparagraph{Testing MDS patch (column~7)} Finally, to test the hardware patch against MDS, we repeated the experiment on Coffee Lake that has this patch. \sys{} detected violations on it as well (\appref{example-lvi}), representative of LVI-Null~\cite{VanBulck2020}.
+\myparagraph{Target 7: Microcode Assists} We now perform experiments with a different threat model, corresponding to an adversary that can cause microcode assists.
+To test the assists in isolation, we test \ibm{}, and we enable V4 patch to avoid violations caused by V4. \sys{} now detects violations of all contracts, which we identify as representative of MDS~\cite{ZombieLoad,Fallout}.

-Overall, the experiments show that \sys{} is stable, can successfully detect known and novel vulnerabilities of diverse types, and is useful in testing microarchitectural defenses.
+\myparagraph{Target 8: MDS Patch} We repeat the experiment in Target 7, but now on Coffee Lake, which has a hardware MDS patch. \sys{} detected violations on it as well, which we identify as LVI-Null~\cite{VanBulck2020}, a known vulnerability of the MDS patch.